A1cey/procem/README.md

 # procem

-**procem** is a toy Rust library that provides a flexible processor emulator, loosely inspired by the ARM architecture.
+**procem** is a Rust library that provides a flexible processor emulator, loosely inspired by the ARM architecture.
 It allows you to define and execute custom instruction sets, manage registers, flags, and memory, and run assembly-like programs.

 ## Features